-Now that more workplaces are open, some employers will be able to conduct in-person right-to-work checks for new starters.
-However, the temporary Home Office guidance does remain in place so employers can continue to rely on it if they are taking on someone new who will begin as a remote worker.
+Employers whose workplaces are open may be able to conduct in-person right-to-work checks for new starters.
+However, under the lockdown rules applicable in England, everyone must work from home unless they cannot reasonably do so.
+Accordingly, some new starters may commence their role remotely at this time even if their workplace is open.
+It is therefore helpful that the temporary Home Office guidance remains in place so employers can continue to rely on it if they are taking on someone new who will begin as a remote worker.

 If you are carrying out a right-to-work check for a new starter whom you cannot meet in person, it is important to read the Home Office's temporary guidance carefully to make sure that you follow the process precisely.
 The guidance also includes a requirement for employers to carry out a retrospective check of the original documents within eight weeks of the end of the temporary measures.
 The Home Office has stated that it will inform employers when the temporary measures come to an end.

-6. Will Covid-19 impact on a migrant employee’s application for indefinite leave to remain (ILR)?
-(Last updated 03/07/2020)It is likely that Covid-19 will cause some disruption to a migrant employee's ILR application.
+10. Will Covid-19 impact on a migrant employee’s application for indefinite leave to remain (ILR)?
+(Last updated 07/12/2020)It is likely that Covid-19 will cause some disruption to a migrant employee's ILR application.
 This could include a prolonged absence from the UK, if the migrant temporarily returns to their country of origin, or the inability to complete parts of the ILR application due to social distancing measures.
 For example, as part of the ILR application, the migrant must sit a 'Life in the UK Test'.
-All test centres were closed during lockdown and, consequently, many applications have been put on hold, although test centres are now beginning to reopen so applicants may now be able to book their test.
+All test centres were closed during the initial lockdown and, consequently, many applications have been put on hold.
+Most test centres have now reopened, so applicants may be able to book their test.